Provider Education and Training

 need to be able to adapt to changing needs of the care team.
 In addition, acquiring the right staff, sufficient

 expertise, and funding are all important components of a successful program.

 Resources to Learn More

 AIDS Education and Training Center Program (AETC)

-Resources on innovations in HIV care, specifically those coming out of the Ryan White Community.
-Recent updates and technical assistance are available.
+innovations in HIV care specifically those coming out of the Ryan White HIV/AIDS Program.

 An educational network of HIV experts offering up-to-date training and education, clinical consultation, and

 technical assistance to local healthcare providers and organizations to improve the quality of care given to